-Warren ‘The Destroyer’ Thompson’s daily training kit contains two items not found in most professional fighter’s accoutrements: a three-year-old daughter and a nine-month-old baby girl.
+Warren ‘The Destroyer’ Thompson’s daily training kit contains two items not found in most professional fighter’s accoutrements: a three-year-old and a nine-month-old baby.

 “My wife has a corporate job so she goes to work in the morning and I have the girls with me for the day.
 I prepare my own things and make sure I have meals, bottles and juice for those two, then we hit the road,” he explains.

 “It’s a timing thing, as well as hoping they are in the right mood.
 They can play at the gym, the older one can watch cartoons on the iPad, while I get my training on.
 It’s just a question of multi-tasking, really.”

 Thompson admits that “toting two babies around every day is a little more difficult than not having to do that” but says that ultimately his little teammates provide him with the motivation he needs to push his campaign forwards.

 A win over the Dutch heavyweight Brian Douwes in Thailand a few years ago brought Thompson to the attention of GLORY matchmakers.
 His road was rocky from the outset though; he found himself fighting at light-heavyweight, often on very short notice, and his record became suffused with L’s.

 At the start of the year he dropped to middleweight and met with immediate success, winning a unanimous decision over Mike Lemaire after a barnburner of a fight at GLORY 37 LOS ANGELES.
 Later this month he will face Canada’s Robert Thomas at GLORY 44 CHICAGO.